HarryLovesCode/Vulkan-API-Book/chap05/chap05.md

 uint32_t queueIndex;
 ```

 We'll make the default value `UINT32_MAX` so we can later check if we found any suitable queue.
 Next, we need to look for a device queue that allows for drawing images and presenting images like I mentioned before.
 You can use two different queues, but we'll discuss that in a later chapter.
 We can use the `fpGetPhysicalDeviceSurfaceSupportKHR` function pointer from earlier.
-The definition is the same as `vkGetPhysicalDeviceSurfaceSupportKHR` which looks like this:
+The definition is the same as `vkGetPhysicalDeviceSurfaceSupportKHR` which can be found [here](https://www.khronos.org/registry/vulkan/specs/1.0-wsi_extensions/xhtml/vkspec.html#vkGetPhysicalDeviceSurfaceSupportKHR) which looks like:

 ```cpp
 VkResult vkGetPhysicalDeviceSurfaceSupportKHR(